 Macrame Hanging Basket

 FYI: Hanging baskets filled with flowers isn’t just a decor idea for spring and summer.
 But you might want to opt for faux plants, so you don’t have to worry about frost.
 These macrame hanging baskets will work with any color flowers you choose—even if you go with plain old greenery.

 13. Get A Cozy Throw Blanket

 You can still hang out on the screened in porch even when the temp drops below 60—as long as you plan accordingly.
 That’s where getting a couple of these fleece throw blankets comes in.
 They’ll keep you cozy and look great draped over the back of the couch when not in use.

 SMSJ Space Heater

 OK, so a space heater isn’t exactly decor, but this one is so chic that you won’t be ashamed to put it on display.
 Set it to warm or hot to extend your porch happy hours through November.
 Psst, it has a cooling setting so you can use it in the summer, too.

-17. Spice Up Your (Faux) Pumpkins with Some Marquee Lights
+16. Spice Up Your (faux) Pumpkins With Some Marquee Lights

 Kara’s Party Ideas